 Brand attributes are a set of defined adjectives that describe the personality of the company.
 Adjectives about a person would indicate the way that person may look, talk, or behave.
 Similarly, brand attributes provide clues about how a company would look, communicate, and act.

 So, before you can attempt to put together a visual direction or messaging for a company, you’ve got to shape the personality through the creation of brand attributes.

-In creating brand attributes for Chastain-Skillman, our branding professionals assembled a laundry list of descriptive words.
+In creating brand attributes for Chastain-Skillman, our business branding firm assembled a laundry list of descriptive words.
 Our team then subjected the list to intense scrutiny.
 We pared the list down to only the terms that described the company in a manner that differentiated them from others in the industry.

 The resulting attributes conveyed the main points uncovered in our discovery session, and the definitions of these terms provided further differentiation.